Books for Jewish American Heritage Month

 —Art in America—The book is well illustrated in black and white and is, for an art book, of a convenient and manageable size.
 The text is rigorously formalistic and analytical and organized around specific sculptural considerations such as the treatment of narrative time, the handling of space, and the game strategies of surrealist sculpture.
 It is an approach that pays off particularly well in the author's discussions of Rodin and David Smith.

-—Saturday Review—In honor of Arab American Heritage Month in April, we are sharing books by Arab and Arab American authors that share their culture, history, and personal lives.
+—Saturday Review—In celebration of Jewish American Heritage Month in May, we are sharing books by authors who share their individual stories, experiences, and lives.
+Find our full collection of books here.